sccn/labstreaminglayer/docs/info/user_guide.rst

 Resolve Operations
 ==================
-When a client resolves a stream with desired properties on the lab network, it issues a resolve operation.
+When a client creates a Stream :term:`Resolver` to resolve a stream with desired properties on the lab network, it issues a resolve operation.
 A resolve operation temporarily opens a range of UDP sockets through which queries are sent to the broadcast, multicast or unicast addresses that are configured as active.
 It also opens a UDP socket to receive result packets on a free port.
 The resolve operation emits a packet across each channel in a brief burst and waits for responses, then sends the next burst.
 This is repeated until the required conditions are fulfilled (e.g., service was found, timeout, etc.).

 Inlets
 ======
-An inlet, when created, initially does not create any sockets.
+An :term:`Stream Inlet`, when created, initially does not create any sockets.
 Sockets are created as needed for the following purposes:

-* When a transmission of streaming data is started by calling pull\_sample() or open\_stream(), a TCP connection is established to the outlet in question and if successful, data is received over this connection until it breaks off or is explicitly terminated.
+* When a transmission of streaming data is started by calling :cpp:func:`lsl::stream_inlet::pull_sample()` or :cpp:func:`lsl::stream_inlet::open_stream()`, a TCP connection is established to the outlet in question and if successful, data is received over this connection until it breaks off or is explicitly terminated.
-* If the XML meta-data of the inlet is requested, another TCP connection is established which persists until the meta-data has been transferred from the outlet.
+* If the XML meta-data of the inlet is requested via :cpp:func:`lsl::stream_inlet::info`, another TCP connection is established which persists until the meta-data has been transferred from the outlet.
-* When the inlet is used to estimate time-correction values (as the recorder program does), a UDP socket is opened which periodically (every few seconds) exchanges a brief series of packets with the outlet's unicast UDP socket.
+* When the inlet is used to estimate time-correction values via :cpp:func:`lsl::stream_inlet::time_correction()` (as the recorder program does), a UDP socket is opened which periodically (every few seconds) exchanges a brief series of packets with the outlet's unicast UDP socket.
 * If the connection to the outlet breaks off or is otherwise unsuccessful (for example due to a computer crash at the other end), and if the outlet was "recoverable", a resolve operation will be periodically scheduled every few seconds until the outlet in question is found again or the inlet is destroyed, or the active transmission is stopped.

 Clock synchronization
 ---------------------

-Here we talk about important functions like the local clock (:func:`lsl_local_clock`), a function to query a time offset (:func:`lsl_time_correction_ex`) and a function to get the library version used by the loaded library (:func:`lsl_library_version`).
+Here we talk about important functions like the local clock (:cpp:func:`lsl_local_clock`), a function to query a time offset (:cpp:func:`lsl_time_correction_ex`) and a function to get the library version used by the loaded library (:cpp:func:`lsl_library_version`).